dev-xo/barebones-stack/README.md

     ·
     <a href="https://twitter.com/DanielKanem">Twitter</a>
     <br/>
-    A robust create-remix app, that applies best practices into a clean, batteries included template.
+    A testing-ready create-remix app, that applies best practices into a clean, batteries included template.
+Javascript Supported.
 SQLite version.
 Deploys to Fly.io
   </p>
 </p>

 ## 💿 Features

-This Stack has been created with two main purposes: **simplicity and solidity.** Aiming for those who loves to build their stuff from the ground, with a solid and well tested template, to start coding right away.
+This Stack has been created with two main purposes: **simplicity** and **solidity**.
+Aiming for those who loves to build their stuff from the ground, with a solid, testing-ready template, to start coding right away.

 - [Fly app Deployment](https://fly.io) with [Docker.](https://www.docker.com/products/docker-desktop/)
 - Database ORM with [Prisma.](https://www.prisma.io/)